Skip to Content

 coil damage

-But it is possible for both the coil cap to be faulty or an ignition system issue to be the root cause.
+But it is possible that both the coil cap and the ignition system are faulty, or that an ignition system issue is the root cause.

-I have also found faulty safety sensors/switches on equipment like riding mowers to cause a grounding of the coil.
+I have also found faulty safety sensors/switches on equipment like riding mowers that cause the coil to ground.
 On more sophisticated kit like that, I’d disconnect the coil control wire and test again, just to be sure it is the coil that has failed and not a sensor giving you a false reading.

 I’ve covered removing the coil control wire right here – Riding mower won’t start